petercz1/webcomponents_pubsub/README.md

 ```
     this.pubsub.subscribe('NewPerson', 'getChosenPeople', null, this.renderData);
 ```
-The third parameter is to pass data eg 'id' - I've not implemented it as I've spent too much time faffing on this already.

 I've not bothered with shadow dom as I like using Bootstrap to control overall style.